Skip to main content

 Harvard’s Houghton Library contains one of only a few surviving Dunlap broadside copies of the original Declaration of Independence.

-Eight Harvard alumni signed the Declaration of Independence
+Did you know that eight Harvard alumni signed the Declaration of Independence?